 Chapter 10 Cache credentials for HTTPS

-If you plan to push/pull using HTTPS, you want Git to cache your credentials (username, password) (or you should set up SSH keys, chapter 12), so you don’t need to enter them over and over again.
+If you plan to push/pull using HTTPS, you want to cache your credentials (username, password), so you don’t need to enter them over and over again.
+Alternatively, you could set up SSH keys, chapter 11).
 I suggest you set up one of these methods of authentication on each computer you want to connect to GitHub from.